Rigidity results for $L^p$-operator algebras and applications: Introduction

-As a consequence, we answer a question of N.~C.~Phillips: there is no isometric isomorphism between $\Otp$ and $\Otp\otimes_p\Otp$ for $p\neq 2$, although they are both simple, purely infinite, amenable $L^p$-operator algebras with identical $K$-theory (see \autoref{prop:KtheoryTheSame}).
-In particular, $K$-theory is not a fine enough invariant to distinguish between simple, purely infinite, amenable $L^p$-operator algebras, when $p\neq 2$, in contrast to Kirchberg-Phillips' celebrated classification of simple, purely infinite, amenable \ca s \cite{Kir_classification_?, Phi_classification_2000}.
+if and only if $m=n$. \end{thmintro} As a consequence, we answer a question of Phillips: there is no isometric isomorphism between $\Otp$ and $\Otp\otimes^p\Otp$ for $p\neq 2$, although they are both simple, purely infinite, amenable $L^p$-operator algebras with identical $K$-theory (see \autoref{prop:KtheoryTheSame}).
+In particular, $K$-theory is not a fine enough invariant to distinguish between simple, purely infinite, amenable $L^p$-operator algebras, when $p\neq 2$, in contrast to the celebrated Kirchberg--Phillips classification of simple, purely infinite, amenable \ca{s} \cite{Phi00ClassNuclPISimple}.

 Our methods are very general and thus ought to provide useful information in many other contexts, since the existence of $C^*$-cores does not assume that the $L^p$-operator algebra is constructed from any combinatorial object.